billmukenga01/auto-password-generator/README.md

   3. Numbers in the range of 1 - 9.
   4. Special characters.

-To acces this go to https://billmukenga01.github.io/auto-password-generator/
+To view this project: https://billmukenga01.github.io/auto-password-generator/